typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

     This *cannot* be constructed outside the module.
 Note that it may be useful to provide corresponding test helpers for scenarios like this, since users cannot safely provide their own mocks.

+-   Document that users can create their own local aliases for these types, while *not* exporting the types in a public way.
+This has one of the same upsides as the use of the classs with a private brand: the type is not constructable other than via the module.
+It also shares the upside of being able to create your own instance of it for test code.
+However, it has ergonomic downsides, requiring the use of the `ReturnType` utility class and requiring all consumers to generate that utility type for themselves.

-This leaves this module wholly in control of the construction of `Person`s, which allows more flexibility for evolving the API, since non-user-constructable
+Each of these leaves this module in control of the construction of `Person`s, which allows more flexibility for evolving the API, since non-user-constructable types are subject to fewer breaking change constraints that user-constructable types.
+Whichever is chosen for a given type, authors should document it clearly.

 ##### Updating types to maintain compatibility